important-hackathon/FindTail/README.md

+Link to website - <a href="https://find-tail.vercel.app/">Link<a> or https://find-tail.vercel.app/

 # FindTail - Connecting Animals with Loving Homes

 FindTail is a compassionate platform that connects animal shelters with potential adopters in Ukraine.
 Our mission is to help animals affected by the war find safe and loving homes while providing support to shelters and volunteers.